-Term Meaning in this document MDA provider A person who holds an AFS licence with authorisations to provide MDA services Note: A detailed definition is contained in ASIC Corporations ( Managed Discretionary Account Services ) Instrument 2016/968 MDA service Has the meaning given in ASIC Instrument 2016/968 member A member of a managed investment scheme or a CCIV Memorandum of Cooperation The Memorandum of Cooperation on the Establishment and Implementation of the Asia Region Funds Passport participating economy An economy that is a participant under the Memorandum of Cooperation (while it is in effect) and has: advised the Asia Region Funds Passport Joint Committee that it has implemented the Asia Region Funds Passport; and not withdrawn from the Memorandum of Cooperation passport fund A regulated collective investment scheme, or sub-fund of a regulated collective investment scheme, registered as a passport fund in a participating economy Note: Some regulated collective investment schemes, or sub- funds of regulated collective investment schemes, that have been deregistered as passport funds remain subject to obligations as if they were still a passport fund. passport fund operator An entity that operates a passport fund passport regulator The entity that regulates passport funds in a participating economy Note: See also the definition of 'passport regulator' in section 55 of the Australian Passport Rules.
-Passport Rules The requirements in Annex 3 to the Memorandum of Cooperation, as incorporated into the domestic law of a participating economy PDS A Product Disclosure Statement-a document that must be given to a retail client for the offer or issue of a financial product in accordance with Div 2 of Pt 7.9 of the Corporations Act Note: See s761A for the exact definition.
-Pt 8A.3 (for example) A part of the Corporations Act (in this example numbered 8A.3) or the Corporations Regulations, unless otherwise specified registered scheme A managed investment scheme that is registered under s601EB of the Corporations Act regulated collective investment scheme A regulated collective investment scheme as defined by the Passport Rules for a participating economy responsible entity A responsible entity of a registered scheme as defined in s9 of the Corporations Act
+Term Meaning in this document MDA provider A person who holds an AFS licence with authorisations to provide MDA services Note: A detailed definition is contained in ASIC Corporations (Managed Discretionary Account Services) Instrument 2016/968.
+MDA service Has the meaning given in ASIC Instrument 2016/968 member A member of a managed investment scheme or a CCIV Memorandum of Cooperation The Memorandum of Cooperation on the Establishment and Implementation of the Asia Region Funds Passport, available on the Asia Region Funds Passport website participating economy An economy that is a participant under the Memorandum of Cooperation (while it is in effect) and has: advised the Asia Region Funds Passport Joint Committee that it has implemented the Asia Region Funds Passport; and not withdrawn from the Memorandum of Cooperation passport fund A regulated collective investment scheme, or sub-fund of a regulated collective investment scheme, registered as a passport fund in a participating economy Note: Some regulated collective investment schemes, or sub-funds of regulated collective investment schemes, that have been deregistered as passport funds remain subject to obligations as if they were still a passport fund. passport fund operator An entity that operates a passport fund passport regulator The entity that regulates passport funds in a participating economy Note: See also the definition of 'passport regulator' in section 55 of the Australian Passport Rules.
+Passport Rules The requirements in Annex 3 to the Memorandum of Cooperation , as incorporated into the domestic law of a participating economy PDS A Product Disclosure Statement-a document that must be given to a retail client for the offer or issue of a financial product in accordance with Div 2 of Pt 7.9 of the Corporations Act Note: See s9 for the exact definition.
+Pt 8A.3 (for example) A part of the Corporations Act (in this example numbered 8A.3) or the Corporations Regulations, unless otherwise specified

-Term Meaning in this document retail CCIV A CCIV that satisfies the retail CCIV test in s1222K of the Corporations Act or is notified as a retail CCIV under s1222L of the Corporations Act Note: This is a definition contained in s1222J of the Corporations Act. retail client A client as defined in s761G of the Corporations Act and Div 2 of Pt 7.1 of the Corporations Regulations RG 259 (for example) An ASIC regulatory guide (in this example numbered 259) s601HG (for example) A section of the Corporations Act (in this case numbered 601HG), unless otherwise specified sub-fund Has the meaning given in s1222Q of the Corporations Act Note: A sub-fund is established on the day on which it is registered: see s1222T. wholesale CCIV A CCIV that is not a retail CCIV Note: This is a definition contained in s1222J of the Corporations Act. wholesale scheme operator An operator of a managed investment scheme that is unregistered and not required to be registered because of s601ED(2) of the Corporations Act, who holds an AFS licence in relation to financial services provided in the operation of the scheme wholesale unregistered scheme A managed investment scheme that is not required to be registered under s601ED(2) of the Corporations Act
+Term Meaning in this document reg 8B.5.10(2) (for example) A regulation of the Corporations Regulations (in this example number 8B.5.10(2)), unless otherwise specified registered scheme A managed investment scheme that is registered under s601EB of the Corporations Act regulated collective investment scheme A regulated collective investment scheme as defined by the Passport Rules for a participating economy responsible entity A responsible entity of a registered scheme as defined in s9 of the Corporations Act retail CCIV A CCIV that satisfies the retail CCIV test in s1222K of the Corporations Act or is notified as a retail CCIV under s1222L of the Corporations Act Note: This is a definition in s1222J. retail client A client as defined in s761G and 761GA of the Corporations Act and Div 2 of Pt 7.1 of the Corporations Regulations RG 259 (for example) An ASIC regulatory guide (in this example numbered 259) s601HG (for example) A section of the Corporations Act (in this case numbered 601HG), unless otherwise specified sub-fund Has the meaning given in s1222Q of the Corporations Act Note: A sub-fund is established on the day on which it is registered: see s1222T. wholesale CCIV A CCIV that is not a retail CCIV Note: This is a definition in s1222J of the Corporations Act. wholesale scheme operator An operator of a managed investment scheme that is unregistered and not required to be registered because of s601ED(2) of the Corporations Act, who holds an AFS licence in relation to financial services provided in the operation of the scheme wholesale unregistered scheme A managed investment scheme that is not required to be registered under s601ED(2) of the Corporations Act